-On the Form I-94 of every visa you can see the expiration date as well as when you are expected to leave the United States, but be careful not to confuse these things.
+On the Form I-94 of every visa you can see the visa expiration date as well as when you are expected to leave the U.S., but be careful not to confuse these things.
 The expiration date on your visa shows the amount of time you have to use your visa to enter the United States.
 If you want to know when you have to leave, check the number of days that have to pass until the date on Form I-94.

 Visa overstays can bring certain penalties and consequences, depending on the circumstances.
 If this has happened to you, make sure you contact an attorney who knows the ins and outs of immigration law.
-At Tadeo & Silva Law Firm, we understand what it’s like to fight to stay in America, struggle to obtain permanent residency and a green card, or wait for a family member to be granted permission to come to the United States, and we want to help you.
+At Tadeo & Silva Law Firm, we understand what it’s like to fight to stay in the United States, struggle to obtain permanent residency and a green card, or wait for a family member to be granted permission to come to the United States, and we want to help you.

 Is Visa Overstay Forgiveness Possible?

 If you are not a U.S. citizen and are facing visa overstay, know that it can’t be forgiven in most cases.
-However, the impact and the penalties of your visa overstay depend on how long you overstayed your visa as well as what kind of immigration benefits you are seeking.
+But, the impact and the penalties of your visa overstay depend on how long you overstayed your visa as well as what kind of immigration benefits you are seeking.

-What Is an Overstay Visa Waiver Program?
+What Is a Visa Overstay Waiver Program?